What are Football Injuries?

 Preventing Football Injuries

-Though, sometimes, accidents cannot be avoided, there are a few things that athletes, teammates, and coaches can do to help prevent football injuries.
+Though, sometimes, accidents cannot be avoided, there are a few things that athletes, teammates, and coaches can do to help reduce the risk of football injuries.
 These methods include:

 - Perform proper warm-up and cool-down routines.